orientiered/MoneyLang/README.md

 ```bash
     ./front.out program.mpp -o program.ast
 ```
 High-level language code is parsed using recursive descent algorithm and converted to abstract syntax tree.
-Correspondence between operators and strings in AST is given by `IRNames` array in [Context.h](LangGlobals/include/Context.h).
+Correspondence between operators and strings in AST is given by ASTNames` array in [Context.h](LangGlobals/include/Context.h).

 ## Reverse-frontend